-The company is subject to gross credit risk on its loans but no net risk.
+The company is subject to gross credit risk on its loan to THFCC but no net risk.

-The ability of the company to make payments of interest, principal and any other sums due in respect of the bonds will depend on the company receiving like amounts from the borrowers under their loan agreements.
+The ability of the company to make payments of interest, principal and any other sums due in respect of the bonds will depend on the company receiving like amounts from THFCC under its loan agreement and by THFCC receiving the like amounts from GGL under its loan agreement with GGL.

-To the extent that the company does not receive sufficient amounts in respect of such loan agreements (whether in the ordinary course of business, following the enforcement of its security obtained in respect of each loan agreement or otherwise) then the company will not have sufficient monies to pay interest, principal or other sums due in respect of the bonds.
+To the extent that the company does not receive sufficient amounts in respect of the loan agreement (whether in the ordinary course of business, following the enforcement of its security obtained in respect of the loan agreement or otherwise) then the company will not have sufficient monies to pay interest, principal or other sums due in respect of the bonds.
 Non-payment by the company may not necessarily constitute an event of default under the bonds.

-The carrying value of the loans represents the maximum exposure to gross credit risk.
-No loans are past due or impaired at 31 December 2019 (2018: None).
+The carrying value of the loan represents the maximum exposure to gross credit risk.
+The loan is not past due or impaired at 31 December 2019 (2018: None).

-Gross credit risk on the loans is mitigated by the collateral and security arrangements described below:
+Gross credit risk on the loan is mitigated by the collateral and security arrangements described below:

-The secured bonds are rated "A3/A-" by Moody's Investor Service and Standard & Poor's at 31 December 2019 (2018: "A3/A-").
+The secured bonds are rated "A3/A-" by Moody's Investor Service and Standard & Poor's at 31 December 2019 (2018: "A3/BBB+").